 Significant Differences in Cost

-The interest rate and term length of your personal loan depend on just two factors: credit score and annual income.
+Your personal loan’s interest rate and term length depend on just two factors: credit score and annual income.
 For this reason, you might find that your best offer for a personal loan is significantly cheaper than your best offer for a business loan.
-Though business loans do carry several additional benefits, it’s hard to argue against a clear difference in cost.
+Though business loans carry several additional benefits, it’s hard to argue against a clear difference in cost.

 But remember: this scenario is likely only possible with flawless personal credit.
 If you have excellent credit and at least six months in business, you should be able to qualify for a reasonably-priced business loan as well.
 So, before taking an attractive personal loan offer, make sure you’ve researched the many business lenders that work with new entrepreneurs.